fabriziocacicia/commit-and-push-to-protected-branch-action/README.md

-# Base Template
+# Base Template Github Action
-The base template that all the repositories should create from.
+The base template that all the Github Actions should create from.

 ## Features
 - PR Auto Labeler: automatically labels all PRs based on their type specified in the title (chore:, docs:, feat:, etc...)